 Calories In: Healthy Food Choices

-- Eat Breakfast.
+- Eat breakfast.
 Do not skip meals, especially breakfast.
 As the first meal of the day, breakfast keeps your metabolism humming and decreases overeating throughout the day.

-- Watch Portions.
+- Watch portions.
 Pay attention to food choices and portion sizes in the dining hall.

-- Choose Fats Wisely.
+- Choose fats wisely.
 Avoid unhealthy fats from fried foods and sweets.
 Choose more healthful fats from nuts, seeds, olive oil, canola oil and avocados.

 Calories Out: Physical Activity

 Increase the number of calories you burn.
 Get moving with at least 30 minutes of moderate-intensity activity most days of the week.
 Moderate-intensity activities include walking, jogging, biking and stair climbing.
 Take an elective dance or sports class.
-Activities of daily living, like walking to and from class and parking your car further away from campus, burn calories, too.
+Activities of daily living, such as walking to and from class and parking your car further away from campus, burn calories, too.

-Reviewed January 2013
+Reviewed January 2015